mackelab/pyloric/README.md

 # pyloric
 Simulator of the pyloric network in the stomatogastric ganglion (STG) in cython.

+The model was proposed in Prinz, Bucher, Marder, Nature Neuroscience, 2004.

 ### Installation
 ```
 pip install .